Doctor of Philosophy in Historical Musicology (PhD)

 In addition to having official copies of college/university transcripts mailed to the USC Admission Office, applicants also MUST upload copies of transcripts online through the Thornton Slideroom portal.
 Also all letters of recommendation should be submitted by recommenders through the online application process (details are in the application).
 Any letters of recommendation that cannot be submitted in this fashion should also be uploaded with the application.

 For instructions on how to access the Slideroom portal to submit your application materials click HERE

 Please Note: GRE scores are required for all applicants to the PHD in Musicology.
+Qualified PhD applicants will generally have scored 162 or higher on the verbal section of the GRE.
 See Test Score Guidelines page for details.